SaeedTaghavi/CS/docs/OS/Chap03.md

 Messages reside in a temporary queue:

-- Zero capacity. (no buffering)
+- Zero capacity (no buffering)
-- Bounded capacity.
+- Bounded capacity
-- Unbounded capacity.
+- Unbounded capacity

 ## 3.5 Examples of IPC Systems